eturea/Receipts-for-YNAB-site/terms.md

 ## 19. Accessibility

 We strive to make Receipts for YNAB accessible to users with disabilities.
-If you encounter accessibility issues, please contact us at support@ynabreceipts.app, and we will make reasonable efforts to address them.
+If you encounter accessibility issues, please contact us at receiptsforynab.app@gmail.com, and we will make reasonable efforts to address them.

 ---